 The current mechanism generally being used by commercial networks is to mitigate the situation is access class barring (ACB).
 However, by applying ACB, all data traffic, both foreground and background data traffic, are effectively blocked for effected UEs.
 Therefore, while the mechanism can mitigate the congestion, it has quite severe impact on user experience and is considered as heavy-handed.
 Hence, the intention of the new congestion is to provide a solution, based on SA1 service requirements, to prioritizing attended data traffic in order to improve user experience.
 For the unattended data traffic, the impact will be similar to what ACB does, i.e., being restricted.

 SA1 agreed the following requirement in Rel.
-13 as stated in TS, Section 27.5:
+13 as stated in TS22.101, Section 27.5:

 The system shall be able to apply different handling (e.g. be able to prohibit or delay) all or a particular selection of IP bearer service requests depending on whether a service request is for Unattended Data Traffic or Attended Data Traffic.